philrud/istio.io/content/about/notes/1.1/index.md

 - **Egress Gateway Disabled By Default**.- Egress gateway is disabled by default now.
 To enable it, configure gateways.istio-egressgateway.enabled to ```true```

 - **Simpler Service Entry Resources**.
-Service entry resources are greatly simplified by reducing the need to bind virtual services to them.
+Reduced the need to bind virtual services to service entry resources greatly simplifying the resources.

 - TBD: note about sidecar and export_to API.